naarani/ecatonchiro/README.md

 ## Background
-I run remote deployment installation test of kargo and kubeadm All is done provisioning centos 7.x servers for each job on digitalocean, but I run tests on bare metal too.
+I run remote deployment installation test of kargo and kubeadm.
+All is done provisioning centos 7.x servers for each job on digitalocean, but I run tests on bare metal too.

 Actually I do it running a java application from windows, macos or linux: